Written by Hazel Secco, CFP®, CDFA®

 Creating a Professional Advisory Team

-One in five older single women credit their advisors with helping them dodge major financial pitfalls.
-Think of your professional team as your personal board of directors:
+Research shows that one in five older single women credit their advisors with helping them avoid major financial mistakes.
+Think of your professional team as a trusted circle—people who bring clarity, perspective, and protection to different areas of your life.

 Connecting with Community Resources